HomeServicesBlogGuidesTrainingsResultsReviewsAboutContactMy Account

 3. What to test first

-Not all elements are equal in terms of potential impact.
-Focus your testing efforts on high-leverage elements.
+Not all element are equal in terms of potential impact.
+Focus your testing efforts on high-leverage element.

 Do not waste time testing the exact color of a button (red vs orange), the font, or the size of a logo.
 These micro-optimizations rarely have a measurable impact.
 Focus on structural changes that modify the message or the user experience.